Batu Caves Dress Code: What to Wear for Women, Men and Children

 Behaviour and Etiquette Inside the Temple

-Batu Caves is an active place of worship, not just a landmark.
-The dress code is the most visible rule, but there are a few other things worth knowing before you go in.
+The dress code is the most visible requirement at Batu Caves, but there are a few other points worth knowing before you go in.

 Keep your voice down inside the cave and near the shrines.
-Large tour groups sometimes miss this — a bit of noise carries a lot in a cave environment, and there are usually worshippers present throughout the day.
+Noise carries significantly in an enclosed cave environment, and worshippers are present throughout the day.

-Photography is allowed throughout the complex, including inside the Temple Cave.
-The one thing to avoid is photographing worshippers closely during prayer or ritual without any acknowledgement — a small nod or eye contact first goes a long way.
+Photography is permitted throughout the complex, including inside the Temple Cave.
+Avoid photographing worshippers closely during prayer or active ritual without any acknowledgement.
+A moment of eye contact or a brief nod is enough — it changes the dynamic entirely.

-Follow instructions from temple volunteers on-site.
-They’re not there to be difficult.
-If someone asks you to remove your shoes, step back from an area, or wait before entering a space, just follow their lead.
+Follow instructions from temple volunteers immediately and without debate.
+If you are asked to remove shoes, step back from an area, or wait before entering a space, do so.

 Rather not deal with the logistics yourself?